nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

     Hekate is now booting into your emuMMC.
 To verify that your emuMMC launched properly, open System Settings and navigate to System.
 You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphere), as well as an `E` at the end (indicating you are booted into emuMMC).

+    !!! note ""
+        If you wish to set up an extra method of blocking Nintendo's servers on your emuMMC, visit [this page](../../extras/blocking_nintendo.md#instructions-90dns) to set up 90DNS.

     ![Atmosphere version string](img/launching_cfw_atmosphere_version_string2.jpg)

 === "Instructions for sysCFW"